GreenfieldTech/cloudformation-tool/README.md

    their default values.
  - `compile` - Compile a CloudFormation template set (including all caching needed) and output the resulting valid CloudFormation template to the console.
  - `create` - Create or update a CloudFormation stack by compiling the specified template set and uploading it to CloudFormation.
 If no stack with the specified name exists, then a new stack will be created, otherwise the existing stack will be updated.
 After sending the template to CloudFormation, the tool will immediately start `monitor` mode until the operation has completed successfully or with an error.
+Parameters can be specified on the command line - like for the AWS CLI - or loaded from a file or URL.
  - `monitor` - Track and display ongoing events for the named stack.
  - `status` - Check if the names stack exists or not
  - `delete` - Delete the specified stack.
 After issuing the delete command, the tool will